 Signage has always played a vital role in attracting new members.
 This includes a standout outdoor sign as well as strategically placed indoor church signs in your parking lot, lobby, and throughout your grounds.
-If you haven’t yet, it’s time to consider upgrading to digital signage—at least along your primary roadway.
+If you haven’t yet, it’s time to consider upgrading your church welcome signs to digital signage—at least along your primary roadway.
 Digital Church signs are far more versatile, empowering you to post a variety of messages on one vibrant and engaging sign.

 Many congregations choose a 2 or 3 layer digital sign, one for their name and logo, a second for an alternating message, and maybe a third scrolling sign.
 The largest sign alternates messages, including a few that ensure your church feels warm and inviting.
 This might be photos for your indoor Church signs that highlight your different church groups, community outreach, or a message that communicates that all are welcome.
 Indoor church signs further support this message, such as a lobby sign that shares a welcome message at timed intervals—such as the beginning of each service or group.